daniel-wrench/reynolds_scales_project/README.md

 # README

-## Codes for calculating and analysing the Taylor scale, correlation scale, and other solar wind parameters
+## Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft

-Basic workflow is demonstrated in `Summary.ipynb` (best to run in Google Colab as quite slow on local machine) Helper functions are stored in `utils.py`

 ## To-do

 1. Streamline the notebook, that does draw on the final database by reading in the spectral indices
 2. Test pipeline in Raapoi on 1 year of data.
-Use scratch storage. **Currently have downloaded all raw data except most of mfi**
+Use scratch storage. **Currently have downloaded all raw data**
 2. Check results and Bash scripting with Tulasi, check for efficiency.
 2. Run pipeline on as much data as possible.
 2. Spearman correlation?